 Neck pain can be unassuming at first starting with just a small ache.
 However, if left untreated for a period of time it can grow and affect surrounding structures that can cause greater dysfunction.
 Most of the time it is simply about correcting your posture, breaking bad habits and learning to move your body in the correct way.
 Whether it’s acute or chronic pain, acupuncture and Chinese medicine can be effective in relieving your pain, and regaining your mobility.

-Flash special: Come in for your initial Neck Pain Relief appointment in October 2017 to receive a $20 discount!* Contact us on 9486 5966 or book online via: http://freedomchinesemedicine.com/booking/
+Flash special: Come in for your initial Neck Pain Relief appointment and mention this article to receive a $20 discount!* For a limited time only.
+Contact us on 9486 5966 or book online via: http://freedomchinesemedicine.com/booking/

 Dr. Rebekah Loh